 With COVID-19 hitting major cities in the U.S. at record levels, efforts to help contain its spread have become a challenge.
-To lessen the impact of the pandemic, state and local governments have been putting measures into place such as business and school closures, curfews, and travel restrictions to help fight the pandemic.
-In actuality, however, these measures have been inadvertently hurting the economy as much as they fight the virus.
+To lessen the impact of the pandemic, state and local governments have been putting measures into place – business and school closures, curfews, and travel restrictions – in addition to health and safety protocols.
+But in actuality, however, these measures have been inadvertently hurting the economy as much as they fight the virus.

 To help safeguard business operations and quickly rescue the spiraling economy, U.S. lawmakers passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 This stimulus package helps address the broad impact of the pandemic.
 The unprecedented $2 trillion plan, which is the largest emergency aid package in U.S. history, will provide economic relief to businesses, state and local government, public services and individuals and families during the crisis.
 Sounds good, but what’s in it for you?